Maartz/CryptoTracker/README.md

 If you want to see this system in action?

-You can interact with our Bitcoin price monitoring bot directly through Telegram:
+You can interact with the Bitcoin price monitoring bot directly through Telegram:
 [@MaartzAlertBot](https://t.me/MaartzAlertBot) is live and monitoring BTC/USDT prices 24/7.

 Simply start a chat with the bot to begin receiving messages